surge-synthesizer/tuning-library-python/README.md

 f = tuning.frequency_for_midi_note(69)
 ```

+There are some scripts which use `tuning_library` in the examples directory in the repo.

 ## Wrapper names

 The names in the C++ Tuning Library and this Python wrapper correspond as follows